 This trail is 10 feet wide and has an improved surfacing of base material and a topping of approximately 4" of screening materials.
 This type of surface creates a smooth trail for all types of use.

 This is a linear trail system that winds with the terrain and abounds in scenic beauty.
 It travels through the park with many shaded areas of pecan and oak trees.
 Most of the trail travels by the creek or lakes which provide numerous opportunities to fish and swim.
 This is a beautiful trail, abundant also in wildlife and wild flowers.

 The park has recently opened a 5.3 miles equestrian trail.

 For information and reservations, contact 2E Stables (210-861-0105).
 Guided Trail Rides - Enjoy the tall pines and the splendor of an old western tradition with experienced guides.
 This is an activity for the whole family.
 All ages and riding abilities are welcome.
 Each tour is about an hour long.
 Note: Public not allowed to bring their own horses - must use the horses provided by 2E Stables.

 Lake Livingston S. P.

-Horseback riding is available from Faith Ridin Stables (936) 967-5032.
+Horseback riding is available from Faith Ridin Stables (936) 967-5032; contact them for ride reservations.
 Enjoy a leisurely ride through 2.5 miles of scenic and wooded terrain while observing the abundance of plants and wildlife this park has to offer.
-Note: The public is not allowed to bring horses and must use the horses provided.
+Note: The public is not allowed to bring horses into the park, and must use the horses provided.